eldarion/eldarion-ajax/README.md

 ## Demo

-There is a demo project at https://github.com/eldarion/eldarion-ajax-demo/ which is also online at http://uk013.gondor.co/
+There is a demo project at https://github.com/eldarion/eldarion-ajax-demo/.

 ## Installation